Who are the De La Salle Christian Brothers?

 What is a Catholic education in the Lasallian tradition?

-Lasallian schools are centered on and attentive to the needs of young people.
-A Lasallian education strives to enrich each student’s cultural, intellectual, physical, social and spiritual development by centering on Catholic values and personal relationships.
+• A Lasallian education strives to enrich each student’s cultural, intellectual, physical, social and spiritual development by centering on Catholic values and personal relationships.
 It emphasizes academic excellence, faith formation, inclusion, service, respect for the individual and social justice.
-In Lasallian communities, faculty and staff educate minds, touch hearts and cultivate leadership to prepare students for life, work and service to society and the Church.

 Vocation Information

-This program is designed to help a young man (ages 18-35) discern if Christ is calling him to serve the Church as a Christian Brother.
+• The Christian Brothers - This program is designed to help a young man (ages 18-35) discern if Christ is calling him to serve the Church as a Christian Brother.
 The program has three components: retreats, spiritual mentoring and summer ministry.
-If you would like more information, click here.
+If you would like more information about The Christian Brothers program click here.

-The Sisters of the Immaculate Heart of Mary (IHM) Congregation offers a variety of ways to get to know them and what religious life is about.
+• Sisters of the Immaculate Heart of Mary - The Sisters of the Immaculate Heart of Mary (IHM) Congregation offers a variety of ways to get to know them and what religious life is about.
 Discerning religious life, presentations to classes, and other opportunities are possibilities!
-For more information, please contact Sister Mindy Welding, IHM, at weldingm@SistersofIHM.org.
+For more information, please contact Sister Mindy Welding, IHM.